 I know about the dam on the Omo River.Allo Shada, Hamer tribe

 “The inhabitants of the Omo Valley have been deprived of their land as well as access to water and the river especially due to the plantations,” Grandi points out.
-The conversion of hectares of savannah into large fields began in 2011 when fertile plots, some of which occupied by villages, were given to foreign investors and destined to the government-owned Omo-Kuraz Sugar Development Project (KSDP) for the cultivation and processing of sugarcane: initially allocated 245,000 hectares, the projected size of the complex was reduced to 100,000.
+The conversion of hectares of savannah into large fields began in 2011 when fertile plots, some of which occupied by villages, were given to foreign investors and destined to become part of the government-owned Omo-Kuraz Sugar Development Project (KSDP) for the cultivation and processing of sugarcane: initially allocated 245,000 hectares, its projected size was reduced to 100,000 hectares.

 I’ve heard about the dam and plantations, but I’ve never seen them.Damo Dori, Kara tribe

-An ambitious project aimed at transforming the peripheral Omo Valley into an agro-industrial export hub whose political and economic relevance was marked by Eritrean president Isaias Afewerki and Abiy himself attending the inauguration of the Omo-Kuraz III factory, built with a loan from a Chinese bank, in October 2018.
-Organisations such as Human Rights Watch accuse the government of having violated its duties by failing once again to publish an ESIA, and that the employment opportunities promised to the tribes never materialised.
-Only 4 per cent of the 700,000 new jobs estimated by the Ethiopian Sugar Corporation, owner of the Omo-Kuraz factories, has been created, according to data from 2016.
+An ambitious project aiming to transform the Omo Valley into an agro-industrial export hub whose political and economic relevance was made clear when both Abiy and Eritrean president Isaias Afewerki attended the inauguration of the Omo-Kuraz III factory, built with a loan from a Chinese bank, in October 2018.
+Organisations such as Human Rights Watch accuse the government of having violated its duties by failing once again to publish an ESIA and create the employment opportunities the tribes were promised.
+Only 4 per cent of the 700,000 new jobs estimated by the Ethiopian Sugar Corporation, owner of the Omo-Kuraz factories, has materialised according to data from 2016.
 Furthermore, many of these seasonal and low-paid positions have been assigned to migrants from other parts of the country.